langusta/books/books.md

 	* How to Fail at Almost Everything and Still Win Big, Adams (~260 pages)
 	* Nieoczywistości.
 Ekonomiczna teoria wszystkiego, Becker, Posner
 	* Steve Jobs, Isaacson
+	* More Than Two: A Practical Guide to Ethical Polyamory

 Scientific: